Health Professions Committee Process

-The Johns Hopkins University Health Professions Committee Process refers to the steps required for obtaining a Committee Letter from Johns Hopkins University.
-Applicants to medical and dental school must complete the online Health Professions Committee Application (HPCA), which collects information that is vital to the writing of the Committee Letter.
+The Johns Hopkins University Health Professions Process refers to the steps required for obtaining a Committee Letter from Johns Hopkins University.
+Applicants to medical and dental school must complete the online Health Professions Application (HPA), which collects information that is vital to the writing of the Committee Letter.

 The Committee Letter

 All current undergraduate students and undergraduate alumni of the Krieger School of Arts and Sciences and the Whiting School of Engineering, who have satisfied our Committee Letter Eligibility Requirements and meet our stated deadlines, will receive a Committee Letter from Johns Hopkins.
 Please note: applicants are required to meet with a Pre-Professional advisor at least once during their undergraduate education in order to be eligible for a Committee Letter.
 This needs to be a scheduled meeting because drop-in hours do not fulfill this requirement.

-The Office of Pre-Professional Programs and Advising utilizes the Blackboard system for disseminating information to and receiving information from applicants participating in the Health Professions Committee Process.
-You must register for the “Med School Entry Year 20XX” Blackboard site AND upload a PDF of your completed HPCA to Blackboard by the stated deadline in order to be eligible for a Committee Letter.
+The Office of Pre-Professional Programs and Advising utilizes the Canvas system for disseminating information to and receiving information from applicants participating in the Health Professions Process.

-Blackboard also provides quick and easy access to critical and timely information and resources regarding your application to medical or dental school, including forms, PowerPoint presentations, deadlines, and important links.
-Resources found on our Blackboard site will help keep you organized and up-to-date as you complete the application process.
-As you progress through the Committee Process, you will also be able to track and account for all of your steps and monitor your submissions via Blackboard.
+Canvas also provides quick and easy access to critical and timely information and resources regarding your application to medical or dental school, including forms, PowerPoint presentations, deadlines, and important links.
+Resources found on our Canvas site will help keep you organized and up-to-date as you complete the application process.
+As you progress through the Committee Process, you will also be able to track and account for all of your steps and monitor your submissions via Canvas.

 Key HPA Deadlines